 20.3 Without prejudice to any of the Customer’s rights and remedies under this Agreement, the Purchase Order or at law, the Customer may, by notice to the Supplier, immediately terminate any Purchase Order which is or may be affected by such Endemic Failure if the Supplier has failed to remedy such Endemic Failure within ten (10) days of its receipt of a notice requiring the Supplier to do so.

-20.4 This Clause 20 shall apply in relation to each Deliverable for a period of [*] years from the date of Acceptance of the Deliverable.
+20.4 This Clause 20 shall apply in relation to each Deliverable for the licensing period from the date of Acceptance of the Deliverable.

 20.5 If the Supplier becomes aware of an Endemic Failure with respect to any of its Hardware and/or Software occurring anywhere in the world and such Hardware and/or Software is or has been supplied to the Customer, the Supplier shall immediately inform the Customer of such event.